commonknowledge/movement-app/scripts/script.md

 > Set chat description to: Chatting with Movement.
 Movement is a beta app from Common Knowledge, a cooperative based in Hackney.

 - Welcome to Movement!
-I'm XXXX from the team, here to get you started.
+I'm [NAME] from the team, here to get you started.
 To begin with we need to know a couple of things to match you with events and campaigns in your area.
 Any questions you have just let me know.

 - What are the issues most important to you in Hackney?
 Pick as many as you want!